The University of Western Australia Information

 If you're challenged by location, economic or other factors, complete the Fairway support program in Year 12 to gain entry to our bachelor's degrees with an ATAR of 70 or above.

-UWA First in Family program
+First in Family

 If your parents or guardians have not completed a university-level degree, you may be eligible for a place at UWA through the First in Family program.